+Solutions are available for injured fig leaves.
 Fig trees in this area of the Northeast don’t have many pests.
-Once in a while, you’ll come across leaves being eaten.
-Most of the time you’ll find that nothing is eating the leaves or branches most probably because the sap (latex) is sticky and can be irritating (even to human skin).
+Once in a while, you’ll come across leaves being eaten or discolored.
+Sometimes you’ll find that nothing is eating the leaves or branches most probably because the sap (latex) is sticky and can be irritating (even to human skin).
 Other times, the problem might not be a pest, but a rust fungi infection.
 Read more

 Yellow, wilting or curling leaves.
 This is a sign that your tree is dehydrated and needs water ASAP.

 If the tree has been growing in the ground, place a garden hose directly at the base of the tree and let the water trickle over it for at least 1-2 hours.
-Watering a tree can be a daunting experience sometimes, so I recommend that you buy this Drip Irrigation Water Rock Sandstone.
+Watering a tree can be a daunting experience sometimes, so I bought this Drip Irrigation Water Rock.
 It might look ugly, but you can apply latex paint to it to change the color.
-In the meantime, it will have a continuous water drip into the roots of your tree.
+In the meantime, it has a continuous water drip into the roots of the tree.
 If it’s a young freshly planted tree, continue to water it on a regular basis about once every 3 days (skipping on rainy days) until the growing season has ended.

-Fig Fact: Did you know that these are not only fruit, but also flowers?
+Fig Fact: Did you know that figs are not only fruit, but also flowers?
 How can this be?